Zimbra/docker-zcs-foss-test/README.md

 	docker secret create dot-s3curl <path-to-secret-file>

-If you don't have an id/key that will work, just comment out the lines in the `docker-compose.yml` file as describe above in step 5 of _Setup_.
+If you don't have an id/key that will work, just comment out the lines in the `docker-compose.yml` file as described above in step 5 of _Setup_.